Let's do it together Let's do it together

 • It’s hard-wearing and touch dry in 2 hours

-• It can be used on wood, melamine and
+• It can be used on wood and all sorts of other materials

 How to paint kitchen cupboards